Originating author is Christiane Rousseau.

 It is really a generalization of Benford’s law since

 What is the tool to show that?
 You may remember from your probability course that the (cumulative) distribution function is sometimes more useful than the density function for a continuous random variable.
-The distribution function of a random variable is
+The distribution function of a random variable $M$ is

 defined as

-For that purpose, we need to calculate for . is the mantissa of which takes values inside .
-So , when and when The first case occurs when .
-For the mantissa of to lie inside , the only possibility is that .
-Then the mantissa of is equal to .
+For that purpose, we need to calculate $P(M \leqslant z)$ for $z \in [1, 10]$. $M$ is the mantissa of $cX$ which takes values inside $[c, 10c)$.
+So $M = cX$, when $cX < 10$ and $cX / 10$ when $cX \geqslant 10.$ The first case occurs when $z < c$.
+For the mantissa of $cX$ to lie inside $[1, c)$, the only possibility is that $cX \in [10, 10c]$.
+Then the mantissa of $cX$ is equal to $cX / 10$.

 Hence,